jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

   ```

 ## Berlin VM - not quite Cilium SRv6-TE
 On the Berlin VM we have our K8s pods which are connected to Cilium SRv6 L3VPN instances.
 However, Cilium doesn't currently support SRv6-TE.
 But as we saw with Rome, Linux does!
-So for now we'll use **srctl** to program a Berlin to Rome path, but we'll specify Linux as the platform.
+So for now we'll use **srctl** to program a Berlin-to-Rome path, but we'll specify Linux as the platform.
 This workaround is functional because Cilium performs the SRv6 L3VPN encapsulation, and then Linux performs the SRv6-TE encapsulation before sending the packets out the interface.
-Sure, double encapsulation is not ideal, but...
+Sure, double encapsulation is not ideal, but...its a lab!

 Hopefully by this time next year Cilium will support SRv6-TE and we'll add it to the list of *srctl* platforms.